Updated: September, 2020

 - 1 C evaporated milk

-- 8 tbsp butter, cut into 8 pieces and softened
+- 8 tablespoon butter, cut into 8 pieces and softened

 - 8 oz bittersweet chocolate, chopped